AmmaarSiddiqui/InternTrack/DeveloperDocument.md

 cd ..
 ```
 #### Environment Variables
-Make sure to email mas954@uw.edu for environment variables
+Make sure to email mas954@uw.edu for environment variables (Currently should not be needed)

 2) Build & run the mobile client (Expo)
 #### From repo root